Originally Published: Wednesday, January 14, 2009

 Written by: Toni Rivera

 “You are the music while the music lasts.”- T.S.
 Elliot

-In today’s music scene, good musicians are judged on how much eyeliner they wear the style of their clothes, how attractive they have or who they know.
-Nowadays it’s hard to find a musician who is still grounded, has morals knows where they came from and are just as amazing on the inside as they are on the outside.
+In today’s music scene, good musicians are judged on how much eyeliner they wear the style of their clothes, how attractive they are, or who they know.
+Nowadays it’s hard to find a musician who is still grounded, has morals knows where they came from, and is just as amazing on the inside as they are on the outside.
 I recently had the honor, of interviewing someone who embodies all that we long for in a musician and more.

 His name is Tyler “Telle” Smith, bass player for Greeley Estates.
 Read on as he discusses topics such as Christianity, Our new President-elect, and today’s youth and answers a few fan questions.

 *As of this interview Telle, was indeed in Greeley Estates.
 I am sad to say he has since left the band, but I am happy to announce that he has recently announced his joining The Word Alive.
 NO, he did not leave Greeley Estates to join The Word Alive.
 Find out more about that another time *

 How did you get involved with music?
 How old were you?